strindberg/rg/README.md

 Here are some examples on how to wrap your editor in a function definition to make it easy to launch with the search results from `rg`.
 Put the functions in your `'~/.zshrc'`.

+To open a file in IDEA from the command line, you need to generate the `'idea'` script from within IDEA.
+Select 'Tools' -> 'Create Command-line
+Launcher', and save the created script somewhere in your path.

 If you are using Mac and IDEA, you probably want to uncomment the line within the `ii` function so that IDEA is activated as soon as you hit '`<enter>`.'